black-vajra/sablelinux/README.md

 | [boinc-devel](https://github.com/black-vajra/boinc-devel) | Administration of BOINC on Linux for LHC@home |

 ## Blog
-Major milestones documented at [bordercybergroup.com](https://bordercybergroup.com)
+Major milestones documented at [bordercybergroup.com](https://bordercybergroup.com) along with Cybersecurity news and commentary.